 Unauthorized electronic equipment such as blue tooth headsets, IPods, MP3 players; etc. are not permitted in class or clinic unless authorized by your instructor.
-Cell phones are NO LONGER permitted on the clinic floor beginning on January 2, 2019, without instructor permission.
+Cell phones are NOT permitted on the clinic floor or junior classrooms, without instructor permission.
 Due to the need to use iPads for educational purposes, students may charge their iPad on the clinic floor or classroom with permission of the instructor or school manager.
 All cables must be maintained in a tidy manner and must not impede services or become a hazard.
 The school is not responsible for any electrical damage to any personal items from charging devices on the property.